Case Studies:

 PASOLAC contributed US$12,000 to support design of the management plan, economic valuation, negotiations with stakeholders, creation of the water management association, and initial seed capital for the fund.
 The municipality is expected to contribute the same amount to the fund.

-The municipality also contributes with 5% of its own fiscal budget, yielding US$400-500/year.
+The municipality also contributes with five per cent of its own fiscal budget, yielding US$400-500 per year.

 Analysis of costs and benefits